 Jurassic Coast: Where to Stay

 I decided on Bournemouth, a seaside town 2 hours away from London by train (it’s also the home and resting place of Mary Shelley, author of Frankenstein–there’s a semi-morbid, semi-touching story about how she’s buried with her husband’s heart; I encourage you to look it up).
-I rented an Airbnb that’s no longer available, but this one is similarly affordable at around $35/night.
+I rented an apartment rental that’s no longer available, but here are some other Bournemouth apartments.
 There are many Jurassic Coast tour companies that pick up in Bournemouth, so that worked well for me as I didn’t have a car.
 For those with no car, staying in Wool is also an option, as there are buses that connect to popular Jurassic Coast sites.

 I would’ve liked to stay in Weymouth, another seaside town known for its colorful houses, but it was 3 hours from London, and housing was much more expensive.
 I did end up visiting Weymouth and found it charming though–it was much livelier than Bournemouth, but also felt more touristy.